 Solar, on the other hand, tends to be more versatile.
 You can install solar on practically any roof, or even on the ground if you so desire.
 This gives you flexibility in finding a spot that yields plenty of sunlight throughout the day.
 In addition, solar energy systems are basically maintenance free.
 If your solar panels are installed on a flat roof, you may need to do occasional cleaning.
 But if the panels are angled, the rain does the work of cleaning them, and no further maintenance is required on your part.

-Roof Mount or Ground Mount for A Net Zero House?
+Roof Mount or Ground Mount for A Net Zero Home?

-The answer to this question is based upon the location of your net zero house.
+The answer to this question depends on the location of your net zero home.
 If your home experiences plenty of direct sunlight throughout the day, then a roof mounted solar system makes sense.
 But if your home is blocked by trees, a ground mounted system away from the house may be a better option.
 Take some time to study the sunlight patterns throughout the day and determine whether your home gets plenty of sunlight or not.

 Of course, there are other factors that play into this decision.
 One major factor is cost.
 Ground mounted solar power systems require more parts for the racking and more time to install.
 They also require a lengthier and more expensive permitting process.
 As a result, a ground mounted system will tend to have a higher upfront cost compared to a roof mounted system.